NXT 2.0 TV preview: The lineup for tonight's USA Network show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s NXT 2.0 television show.

-Powell’s POV: The NXT Women’s Breakout Tournament will also continue on this episode.
+Powell’s POV: I believe the NXT Women’s Breakout Tournament will also continue on this episode.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment